Life insurance: Everyone should have it.

 Staying healthy can keep us, well, healthier, according to a British Medical Journal Website article on a Swedish study.

-- It is well known that lifestyle factors, like being overweight, smoking and heavy drinking, predict death among elderly people.
+• Poor diet, smoking, and heavy drinking, predict death among elderly people.

-According to the World Happiness Report
+- According to the World Happiness Report:

 - Mental illness is the single most important cause of unhappiness.